If you need help to complete the online form, there is a telephone helpline service.

 Once this information has been submitted, the FPS request will be processed with a reference code sent to the email or mobile number you have provided.
 A communication will also be sent by post to the person you are acting on behalf of to let them know that their details have been entered on the system.

-The FPS will stop telephone, email, SMS and/or addressed post communications from a specified charity/ies as requested.
+The FPS will stop telephone, email, SMS and/or addressed post communications from a specified charity/ies.
 The FPS will not stop direct debit donations.

 It cannot stop: